theQRL/docs.theqrl.org/_docs/wallet/cold-wallet.md

 For our use I don't recommend loading email or chat clients or installing any other software than what you need.
 The great people over at tails are doing the best to keep your digital life safe, no need to make it harder.

 Follow along and add the remaining drive space to the encrypted volume.
 You must remember the password you setup here, and make it tough.
 This can not be recovered.

 I squish the words from my favorite song together and add some random punctuation.
 You will have to restart for the persistent changes to take effect.

+Once created you will select this persistent option and enter your password any time you want to access this data.
+Feel good about encrypting your files!

+### Create a QRL Wallet

+Connect to a network and allow Tails to run through connecting over tor to the onion network.
+Once this is dine you will be prompted that you may now browse the Internet.

+Open the browser and drive over to [https://wallet.theqrl.org](https://wallet.theqrl.org) to create a new wallet.

+When prompted to save a wallet file, choose the "Save a Secure Copy" option and download it into the persistent drive you created earlier.

+It's recommended to write down the mnemonic and hexseed on a piece of paper to later recover the wallet.
+Store this in a safe place.

+{::comment}

+Once there is a clean way to install from offline files continue this

 ### Get the Wallet Files